 C. Identifying Markets and Companies for Analysis

 An insurance department’s periodic review of companies should begin by identifying which lines of business will be surveyed.
-These should include all of the major lines: group health (including HMOs), individual health (including HMOs), homeowners, personal auto and individual life (including annuities).
+These should include the major lines: group health (including HMOs), individual health (including HMOs), homeowners, private passenger auto, and individual life (including annuities).
 This list should be supplemented as resources permit, with highest priority given to any other lines identified as being of significant consumer or regulatory concern in a given state.
-These may include, for example, medical malpractice, credit life and health, workers’ compensation, disability or long-term care.
+These may include, for example, medical professional liability , Medicare Supplement, credit, workers’ compensation, disability or long-term care.

 Once the lines of business have been selected, the next step is to identify companies with any appreciable market activity in each of these lines—at a minimum, those with either one percent or greater market share; $100,000 or more in premium; or five or more complaints.
 The relevant market share information should be readily available in the insurance department or from the NAIC.
 If it is not currently maintained in the insurance department in a form conducive to market analysis, the department should update its data management procedures.
 This screening process does not mean that a regulator should neglect market conduct problems with companies that have negligible activity in their state, only that the numerical indicators (quantitative analysis) are unlikely to be meaningful in cases where, for example, a single complaint can move a company from the top of the complaint index chart to the bottom.
 Therefore, problems with such companies, if they arise, can usually only be identified through other case-by-case (qualitative) methods, such as discussions with other potentially impacted states, and may result in a Market Actions (D) Working Group Request for Review (RFR).